 When you submit your solar panel enquiry with TFLI Limited, we process your personal data on the basis that you have provided your consent to be contacted by TFLI Limited and our panel of solar panel providers.

 You can withdraw your consent by contacting our Data Protection Officer at email@example.com or using the contact details lower down this page.
 If you change your mind about agreeing to us processing your personal data, this will not have any effect on the lawfulness of any processing we have carried out before you changed your mind.

 Your personal data will also be processed on the basis that we need this information to fulfil our obligations under the contract we have entered into with you by introducing you to a solar panel provider offering solar panel services.

 We have a legitimate interest in processing your data (i.e. to share your solar panel enquiry with our panel of solar panel providers) to obtain the solar panel services you have applied for.

 It also includes processing your data for ID protection and tracing purposes such as Credit Reference and Fraud Prevention.
-This is in relation to appropriate agencies which are listed within section 9.
+This is in relation to appropriate agencies which are listed below..

-You can object to us processing your data in this way by contacting our Data Protection Officer at firstname.lastname@example.org or using the contact details stated in section 15 / 16.
+You can object to us processing your data in this way by contacting our Data Protection Officer at firstname.lastname@example.org or using the contact details stated lower on this page..